 our commitment to the environment and climate

 We want to play an active role in supporting the transition towards a more sustainable economy and society.
-We will continue to monitor and reduce our direct impact and contribute to keeping global warming below 2°C through our products, services and investments, dialoguing and collaborating with Governments and associations, in line with the declarations in our Group Policy for the Environment and Climate.
+We will continue to monitor and reduce our direct and indirect impacts through our products, services and investments, dialoguing and collaborating with Governments and associations, in line with the declarations in our Group Policy for the Environment and Climate.

-For years we have managed our environmental impact in a consistent and structured way, a commitment reiterated on the occasion of the 21st Conference of the Parties (COP21) by the United Nations on climate change held in Paris in December 2015.
+For years we have managed our environmental impact, a commitment reiterated on the occasion of the 21st Conference of the Parties (COP21) by the United Nations on climate change held in Paris in December 2015.

-We feel obliged to act on various fronts: even if insurance activities do not have a great impact on the environment, because of the size of the Group we could substantially reduce our direct impact in an optimal manner.
-Furthermore, using suitable measures we can encourage the adoption of environmentally sustainable behaviour in our spheres of influence, particularly those of our clients, suppliers and the companies in which we invest, in order to reduce the indirect impact of our activities.
+We feel obliged to act on various fronts: we are committed to reducing our direct impact in an optimal manner.
+Furthermore, using suitable measures we can encourage the adoption of environmentally sustainable behaviour in our spheres of influence, particularly those of our clients and the companies in which we invest, in order to reduce the indirect impact of our activities.

 - Reduce our greenhouse gas emissions by 20% by 2020 (base year 2013)